jundalisay/superb/content/en/research/kepler/harmony/book-4/chapter-01b.md

 the soul cau be absent without loss of the essence of harmony, I reply by inverting the question.
 To find the appropriate propor

 tion in sensible things is to uncover and recognize and bring to light  a similarity of that proportion in sensible things to some particular archetype of the truest harmony which is within the soul.
-Therefore, just as the Athenians found some virtue in Zeno, and did not find the privileges of the Prytaneum*'’ in him but conferred them on him, which Zeno could not achieve without the Athenians, so the soul finds order and proportion in the sounds and rays (although it does not find even that outside, but in fact the terms, as stated), but makes this proportion harmonic itself by comparison with its archetype.
+Therefore, just as the Athenians found some virtue in Zeno, and did not find the privileges of the Prytaneum in him but conferred them on him, which Zeno could not achieve without the Athenians, so the soul finds order and proportion in the sounds and rays (although it does not find even that outside, but in fact the terms, as stated), but makes this proportion harmonic itself by comparison with its archetype.

 It could not be called harmonic, and would be allotted no power in moving spirits, if this archetype did not exist.
 Enough, then, on sensible harmonies.